Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Complete Barrett-Crane model: spacelike and timelike tetrahedra

 \section{Complete Barrett-Crane model: spacelike and timelike tetrahedra}

-After a brief introduction of the Barrett-Crane TGFT model with spacelike and timelike tetrahedra in Sec.~\ref{sec:fockspacestructure}, the coupling of matter and reference fields to this model is discussed in Sec.~\ref{sec:Coupling reference and matter fields}.
-In particular, we present the possibility to relate the causal nature of clocks and rods to the causal structure of the underlying quantum geometry.
+{After a brief discussion on the status of causality in GFTs, we introduce the Barrett-Crane TGFT model with spacelike and timelike tetrahedra in Sec.~\ref{sec:fockspacestructure}.
+Thereafter, the coupling of matter and reference fields to this model is discussed in Sec.~\ref{sec:Coupling reference and matter fields}.} In particular, we present the possibility to relate the causal nature of clocks and rods to the causal structure of the underlying quantum geometry.